 It was overwhelming.
 What if I chose wrong?
 What if my child resented who I picked?
 What if I gave them the chance to be a family and it didn’t work out?
 What if, what if, what if?
 I felt I had already been making so many seemingly terrible decisions that I didn’t trust myself to make this one.
 I sank as far as I could into my bed, letting my laptop fall to the floor.
 Hundreds of hopeful adoptive couples were flashing into my mind, all of them wanting a child.
 I could only choose one, but how?
 Looking back on this decision almost six years later, I’m still so grateful for the couple I picked to be my son’s parents.
-But there are a few things I wish I had known to make the decision-making process a little easier.
+But there are a few things I wish I had known to make the decision-making process a little easier with finding adoptive parents.

 I wish I had known about how my couple was feeling.

-Yes, of course I was emotionally drawn out myself.
+Yes, of course, I was emotionally drawn out myself.
 I was falling in love with a child, one that I was growing inside of me, and I knew I wasn’t going to raise him.
 The world around me dissipated and I ached for improvement that seemed like it was never going to happen . . .
 I felt justified in thinking about myself.
 Then one day somebody pointed out the loss that adoptive couples face.
 Many of them have lost the ability to pass on their genes or to know what it’s like to feel your own child grow inside of you.
-I was reminded that adopted couples grieve a certain way, and that it would be proper to respect that (of course, my agency counseled the couples to respect an expectant mother for grief that they don’t necessarily understand).
+I was reminded that adopted couples grieve a certain way and that it would be proper to respect that (of course, my agency counseled the couples to respect an expectant mother for the grief that they don’t necessarily understand).

 I wish I had known to look for a couple that was “adoption educated.”